The Crisis of Liberalism

 manipulate the beliefs of the people.
 They used film, poster art, and huge

-mass meetings to promote adulation of the party and its demagogic leaders.
+mass meetings to promote adulation of the party and its demagogic leader.
 The Fascist Political

 Coalition Fascists formed a